gmadhu89/academic-projects/README.md

-Projects implemented in Masters academic program.
+# academic-projects
+Projects created during Masters in Computational Data Analytics program at Georgia Institute of Technology.